Deterministic Networking (detnet)

 Overall architecture: This work encompasses the data plane, OAM, time synchronization, management, control, and security aspects.

-Data plane: This work will document how to use IP and/or MPLS, and related OAM, to support a data plane method of flow identification and packet treatment over Layer 3.
-Other IETF defined data plane technologies may also be used.
+Data plane: This work will specify how to use IP and/or MPLS, and related OAM, to support a data plane method of flow identification and packet treatment over Layer 3.
+Other IETF-defined data plane technologies may also be used.

 Controller Plane: The DetNet Controller Plane is defined in RFC 8655 as "the aggregation of the Control and Management Planes".
 This work will document how to use IETF control plane solutions to support DetNet, including the identification of any gaps in existing solutions.
 Any modification to Controller Plane protocols to address identified gaps should be carried out in their associated Working Groups, but may be done in DetNet if agreed to by the relevant Working Group chairs and responsible Area Directors.

 Data flow information model: This work will identify the information needed for flow establishment and control and be used by reservation protocols and YANG data models.
-The work will be independent from the protocol(s) used to control the flows (e.g. YANG+NETCONF/RESTCONF, PCEP or GMPLS).
+The work will be independent of the protocol(s) used to control the flows (e.g. YANG+NETCONF/RESTCONF, PCEP, or GMPLS).

 YANG models: This work will document device and link capabilities (feature support) and resources (e.g. buffers, bandwidth) for use in device configuration and status reporting.
 Such information may also be used when advertising the deterministic network elements to a control plane.
-Control plane related information will be independent from the protocol(s) which may be used to advertise this information (e.g. IS-IS or GMPLS extensions).
+Control plane-related information will be independent of the protocol(s) that may be used to advertise this information (e.g. IS-IS or GMPLS extensions).
 Any new YANG models will be coordinated with the Working Groups that define any base models that are to be augmented.